cultivate-hfc/gfc-api-docs/source/includes/_prediction_sets.md

 # Prediction Sets

-A prediction set is the primary model for storing forecasts within Cultivate Forecasts.
-A prediction set will contain one prediction for each answer in the question.
+The Prediction Sets API provides a stream of individual-level forecasts submitted by users in the HFC benchmark condition.
+Each prediction set will contain one prediction for each answer in the question.

-This endpoint provides a stream of individual-level forecasts from the HFC benchmark condition.

 ## Prediction Sets List